learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 ## The ROC curve

-The Receiver Operator Characteristic curve (ROC curve) which illustrates the true positive rate against false positive rate of our classifier.
+The Receiver Operator Characteristic curve (ROC curve) illustrates the true positive rate against the false positive rate of our classifier.

 You've already seen the True Positive Rate before, it's another name for recall!
 As a reminder, it's the ratio of the true positive predictions compared to all values that are actually positive.
 Mathematically, it is represented by: